 Cyber deception uses similar techniques to invoke an emotional response from attackers, thereby giving them the illusion of a successful attack but instead luring them away from real assets, revealing themselves to IT security teams and allowing us to track their every move.

-Why is Deception Technology becoming more relevant today?
+Why deception technology is becoming more relevant

 We now live in a time where security breaches are unfortunately commonplace.
 Almost every week we hear about organizations that have fallen victim to cyber attackers.